 These behaviours seem non-standard, and, at the time of writing, aren’t available as standard features of any existing e-commerce platforms.

-A custom build would be the recommended approach here.
+A custom build would be the recommended approach here, as is the case with some of our custom e-commerce web development clients.

 Plugins, Modules, Extensions and Workarounds